 Me- Sara, it’s probably true you are not the perfect wife, but this has nothing to do with your husband’s destructive behaviors.
 He is responsible for his actions and their impact.
 When did you start believing the lie that you are responsible for his emotions and behavior?

-Sara- (Crying & silent for a minute) I didn’t even realizing I was doing this, and I’ve been doing it for years.
+Sara- (Crying & silent for a minute) I didn’t even realize I was doing this, and I’ve been doing it for years.
 I am the first to be knocked over by him and the first to bounce back with a smile offering him excuses.
 He doesn’t change or appreciate me, he just knocks me down again the next time he is upset.

 Sara, like many women, has come to believe a lie.
 She carries the weight of her own emotions and those of her husband’s.
 She is a necessary and unappreciated source of comfort for her husband, while also being blamed as the cause of his pain.
 It is a prison of fear and guilt.